balajidontul/Threads/README.md

 Main Thread Exiting... <br>
 ---

+### isAlive() and join()

+The isAlive() method of thread class tests if the thread is alive.
+A thread is considered alive when the start() method of thread class has been called and the thread is not yet dead.
+This method returns true if the thread is still running and not finished.

+>	public final boolean isAlive()

+The join() method of thread class waits for a thread to die.
+It is used when you want one thread to wait for completion of another.
+This process is like a relay race where the second runner waits until the first runner comes and hand over the flag to him.

+>	public final void join()throws InterruptedException
+>	public void join(long millis)throwsInterruptedException
+>	public final void join(long millis, int nanos)throws InterruptedException

 ### Thread Priorities
 Thread priorities are used by the thread scheduler to decide when each thread should be allowed to run.
 In theory, over a given period of time, higher priority threads get more CPU time than lower priority threads.
 In practice, the amount of CPU time that a thread gets often depends on several factors besides its priority.
 A higher priority thread can also preempt the lower priority thread.